IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_info.rst

     The resource instance status

+  plan (False, str, None)
+    The plan type of the cis instance

   resource_name (False, str, None)
     The name of the resource

-  resource_crn (False, str, None)
+  resource_status (False, str, None)
-    The crn of the resource
+    The status of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

   resource_controller_url (False, str, None)